Blog

 INJURY PREVENTION CONSISTENCY

-First and foremost, if you are consistent with your training, you can dedicate time and effort into preparation before you train.
-This is not a new or novel concept, but it's often overlooked, rushed, or flat out skipped.
+First and foremost, if you are consistent with your training, you can dedicate time and effort to preparation before you train.
+This is not a new or novel concept, but it's often overlooked, rushed, or flat-out skipped.

 Of course, with preparation and know-how, you can prevent most injuries or recuperate from injuries better.
 Traumatic injury is when damage occurs as a result of an accident while exercising.